dentarg/auth0-blog/_posts/azure-storage.markdown

 ![Page Blobs Structure](http://bit.ly/2fAyabL "Page Blobs Structure")

-Both blobs share a concept called "container".
-A container is part of the name for every blob and group unlimited number of blobs.
-It can be like a folder in the windows system files, and example could be:

-storagesample.blob.core.windows.net/mycontainer/blob1.txt

-The above link defines how the blob can be referenced by https protocol.
+Both blobs share a concept called "container", some features of container are:

+- A container provides a grouping of a set of blobs.
+- All blobs must be in a container.
+- An account can contain an unlimited number of containers.
+- A container can store an unlimited number of blobs.
+Note that the container name must be lowercase.

-Below you will find fragments of code related to Azure Blob Storage common operations with C#, if you are interested to see all the operations, I invite you to look into this project from GitHub dedicated to [Blob Storage](https://github.com/vemoreno/BlobStorageWithCsharp)
+Below you will find C# code fragments that show common operations on Azure Blob Storage, if you are interested to see all the operations (create containers, upload/ list/ download/ delete/ write blobs), I invite you to look into this project from GitHub dedicated to [Blob Storage](https://github.com/vemoreno/BlobStorageWithCsharp).

 ```C#
 public void Create_container()